Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 This activity is a good one to try when pupils are used to doing some investigations with just a little prompting from the teacher.
-It is not obvious how to go about working on solutions and so this leaves scope for children to tackle it in many different ways.
-No particular skills of the four rules of number are required so it is appropriate for a very wide attainment range.
+It is not obvious how to go about working on solutions, and so this allows children to tackle the problem in many different ways.
+No particular skills of the four rules of number are required, so it is appropriate for a very wide attainment range.
 It can be a catalyst to encourage pupils to work in a systematic way.

 Possible approach